 The Alpine Cyclone can be used as both an external or submersible pond pump.
 It can also be used in either vertical or horizontal position.
 The pump comes with 33 feet long power cord, which has to be properly grounded for operation.
 Its motor’s waterproofness is improved by the magnetic-driven technology, which allows the motor to be completely separated from the water cycle.
 The 2100 GPH pump will eat 190 watts per hour, making it very cost effective.
 Estimated power consumption is around $170 per year.
 Even though the pump is certainly made to last, it’s also backed by three-year long manufacturer warranty.

-The pump currently enjoys very positive reviews by customers.
+The pump generally enjoys very positive reviews by customers.
 It rightly belongs to the top rated pond pumps available on the market.
 You can read our detailed review of the pump.

 TetraPond Debris-Handling Pump